ISuckGood/obs-studio-mac-stutter_fix/README.rst

 # OBS Studio - macOS Fullscreen Projector Stutter Fix Experiment (for AverMedia Capture)

-This is a modified version of OBS Studio, based on the official source code available at [https://github.com/obsproject/obs-studio](https://github.com/obsproject/obs-studio).
+This is a modified version of OBS Studio, based on the official source code

 ## Purpose of Modification